TCD-Ultramicroscopy/STEM_tools/vector_maps/readme.md

  - (done) sub-array for pre-fit allowed by sub_area
  - check extra shift
- - move load_frame outside of the fit function
+ - (done) move load_frame outside of the fit function
  - double-check rotations for vmap
+ - double-check kernel4 function, which computes difference on the basis of 4 nearest neighbours

 Acknowledgements:
  - Lewys Jones for ideas and supervision